tableless/tableless-old-wp/wp-content/plugins/ewww-image-optimizer/readme.txt

 1. If the binaries don't run locally, you can sign up for the EWWW IO cloud service to run them via our optimization servers: https://ewww.io/plans/
 1. *Recommended* Visit the settings page to enable/disable specific tools and turn on advanced optimization features.
 1. Done!

+If these steps do not work, more detailed instructions are available below the video tutorials.

+At the bottom of this page, you will find a list of known working webhosts.
+If you have any contributions or corrections to these lists, please contact me via the form at https://ewww.io/contact-us/

 EWWW IO - Getting Started
 [youtube https://www.youtube.com/watch?v=DhqP1HpDLxs]